PierreSelim/verysimplestats/README.md

 ```

 ## Purity
-This library tries to be as pure as possible, it means we do not return value
-when the computation cannot be performed; we prefer raising `ValueError` when
-input data are not correct.
+Scientific code, requires correctness.
+Functional programming guarantees part of
+the correctness thanks to purity.
+The important part is not being able to
+represents values that do not exist.
+We chose to raise `ValueError` when input
+data do not permit computations (instead of using `None`)

 ## Tests
 The doctest can be launched with